How Public High School Students are Jumpstarting Their Agricultural Science Careers

 While high school is typically associated with AP exams, English Literature class, prom, and football games, some campuses today are renewing their focus on an unexpected area: agriculture!

 According to the Dallas News, the study of agriculture and its related sciences is gaining popularity on a handful of public high school campuses.
-Specifically, students from various urban and suburban schools districts throughout Texas are leading the renewed interest in agriculture sciences.
+Specifically, students from various urban and suburban school districts throughout Texas are leading the renewed interest in agriculture sciences.

-As agricultural science continues to reinvent itself through technological and innovative developments, more public high school students find themselves enjoying the challenges of an education and future careers in the industry.
+As agricultural science continues to reinvent itself through technological and innovative developments, more public high school students enjoy the challenges of an education and future careers in the industry.

 The Evolution of Agricultural Sciences

-While the traditional roles of agriculture were once reserved for farming, today’s agricultural education programs highlight modern business practices.
-Modern agricultural corporations are beginning to hire more and more researchers, experts, and analysts – all while challenging the stereotypes of the industry.
-To highlight the point, one Texas high school teacher encourages her pupils to, “’Think of everything you eat, drink, wear and what you wake up in, as far as your house – all that's supplied by products of agriculture […] Ag(riculture) is not just farming and cows and plows."’
+To highlight the point, one Texas high school teacher encourages her pupils to “’Think of everything you eat, drink, wear and what you wake up in, as far as your house – all that's supplied by products of agriculture […] Ag(agriculture) is not just farming and cows and plows."’

 Careers in agriculture are diverse and widespread, which means that the opportunities provided to high school students can allow graduates to quickly move into related higher education pathways or pursue agricultural jobs directly after high school.
-According to AG Day, an agricultural organization, students interested in agricultural based studies can pursue career options such as:
+According to AG Day, an agricultural organization, students interested in agricultural-based studies can pursue career options such as:

 Public School Programs: Innovative Agriculture Opportunities